brunorijsman/juniper-grafana/README.md

 The install.sh and startup.sh scripts automate all of the above installation steps, except for vSRX installation.

-# The demo
+# NETCONF polling

-## The poll-juniper.py script
+## The netconf-poll.py script

-The poll-juniper.py python script is an example of how to use PyEZ to retrieve statistics from a Juniper device and inject them into an InfluxDB time-series database.
+The netconf-poll.py python script is an example of how to use PyEZ to retrieve statistics from a Juniper device and inject them into an InfluxDB time-series database.

 It is not intended to be production quality code: it only collects statistics from a single device, lots of parameters that should be configurable are hard-coded, error handling is non-existent, etc.